lcm-proj/lcm/docs/content/tutorial-java.md

 This tutorial will show you how to use all of the core functionality of LCM, and is intended for those who have a working knowledge of Java.
-For detailed information about LCM, please see the <a href="http://lcm.googlecode.com/svn/www/reference/lcm-java/index.html">Java API reference</a>.
+For detailed information about LCM, please see the [Java API reference](javadocs/index.html).

 The topics covered in this tutorial are: